Proposed Saint Elmo Vanadium Project

 The proposed project would consist of:

-- a shallow (15 meter average depth) open cut ore extraction pit, with north-south aligned strip mining panels to be sequentially mined, backfilled and rehabilitated
+- shallow (20-40 meters depending on the depth of overburden) open cut pits, with north-south aligned strip mining panels to be sequentially mined, backfilled and rehabilitated

 - overburden and topsoil storage and management areas